KBMackenzie/TalkingCardAPI/README.md

+# Important
+Starting at version 2.9.0 of the [Inscryption API](https://inscryption.thunderstore.io/package/API_dev/API/), support for talking cards is already included in the API itself.

+Starting at version 2.3.0 of [JSONCardLoader](https://inscryption.thunderstore.io/package/MADH95Mods/JSONCardLoader/), support for talking cards through JSON is already included, so there's no need to use this mod alongside it.
+All talking cards created with this mod are also backwards compatible with JSONCardLoader.

+# Description
 An Inscryption mod that lets you easily add talking cards with an animated portrait and dialogue all with a JSON file.

 ![Talking Card Example](https://i.imgur.com/oe779Ar.gif)